ML4SCI/ML4SCI.github.io/_gsocproposals/2025/proposal_DEEPLENSE1.md

 ---
-title: Superresolution for Strong Gravitational Lensing
+title: Foundation Model for Gravitational Lensing
 layout: gsoc_proposal
 project: DEEPLENSE
-project size: 175hr/350hr
+project size: 350hr
 year: 2025
 organization:
   - Alabama
-  - Brown
-  - Paris
+  - MIT
-  - RWTH
+  - UF
 ---

 ## Description

-Strong gravitational lensing is a promising probe of the substructure of dark matter to better understand its underlying nature.
-Deep learning methods have the potential to accurately identify images containing substructure, and differentiate WIMP particle dark matter from other well-motivated models, including axions and axion-like particles, warm dark matter etc.
-Gravitational lensing data is often collected at low resolution due to the limitations of the instruments or observing conditions.
-Image super-resolution techniques can be used to enhance the resolution of these images with machine learning, allowing for more precise measurements of the lensing effects and a better understanding of the distribution of matter in the lensing system.
-This can improve our understanding of the mass distribution of the lensing galaxy and its environment, as well as the properties of the background source being lensed.

-This project will focus on the development of deep learning-based image super-resolution techniques such as conditional diffusion models to enhance the resolution of gravitational lensing data.
-Furthermore, we will also investigate leveraging the super-resolution models for other strong lensing tasks such as regression and lens finding.
+Strong gravitational lensing is a powerful tool for studying dark matter and the large-scale structure of the universe.
+This project focuses on developing a vision foundation model specifically designed for lensing data, which can be fine-tuned for a variety of downstream tasks, including classification, super-resolution, regression, and lens finding.

+This project will explore different training strategies such as self-supervised learning, contrastive learning, or transformer-based models to learn meaningful representations of lensing images.
+By leveraging diverse datasets and training methodologies, the model will serve as a general-purpose backbone that can adapt to different astrophysical tasks while improving generalization across various observational conditions.

 ## Duration

-Total project length: 175/350 hours.
+Total project length: 350 hours.

 ## Difficulty level

-Intermediate/Advanced
+Advanced

 ## Task ideas
- * Expand the DeepLense functionality with superresolution algorithms suitable for computer vision tasks applicable to strong gravitational lensing data.
+ * Develop a pre-training strategy for learning robust representations of gravitational lensing data.
+ * Fine-tune the foundation model for multiple tasks such as classification, super-resolution, and regression.
+ * Evaluate the model's performance on different astrophysical datasets and benchmark against traditional methods.

 ## Expected results
- *  Develop a superresolution model for DeepLense training and inference.
+ *  A vision foundation model for gravitational lensing capable of being fine-tuned for various astrophysical tasks.
+ *  Improved generalization and adaptability across different lensing datasets and observational setups.

 ## Requirements
-Python, PyTorch and relevant past experience in Machine Learning.
+ * Python, PyTorch, experience with machine learning, and familiarity with computer vision techniques.
+ * Understanding of self-supervised learning, representation learning, and deep learning architectures.

 <!-- ## Test
 Please use this [link](https://docs.google.com/document/d/1P8SC5bh7twrWta4MD8jpn5kwEmoIAYlDd39iVWRkkq8/edit?usp=sharing) to access the test for this project. -->